medic/cht-docs/content/en/why-the-cht.md

 ## The CHT Community

-The CHT is 100% open source--it always has been and always will be freely available as a public good.
-This is possible thanks to a diverse community of contributors that includes global health NGOs, technical organizations, governments, and research institutions, with the non-profit organization [Medic](https://medic.org) serving as a technical steward.
+The CHT is 100% open source--it always has been and always will be freely available as a digital public good.
+This is possible thanks to a diverse and active community of practice that includes contributors from global health NGOs, technical organizations, governments, and research institutions, with the non-profit organization [Medic](https://medic.org) serving as a technical steward.

 Our longterm focus on community-driven health systems, integrated care, and universal health coverage has surfaced innumerable insights that make the CHT unique.
 We're also deeply committed to [human-centered and participatory design](https://doi.org/10.1080/02681102.2019.1667289), as an approach to building technology with and for hard-to-reach communities.
 These principles have helped us to foster a remarkably dynamic and innovative community; learning and building with this community is one of the key reasons people decide to work with the CHT.